Sovereign-Labs/sovereign-book/src/1-getting-started.md

 ### Learn more

 To learn more about building with Sovereign SDK, experiment with the [ExampleModule](/crates/example-module/src/lib.rs).
-For a deeper understanding of the abstractions, see the [Building a module](https://docs.sovereign.xyz/rollup-devs/build-a-module.html) section of the SDK book.
+For a deeper understanding of the abstractions, continue to the Writing Your Application chapter.